 The problem of Distributed Consensus relates to the challenge of making a group of machines operate as a collective whole that can survive the failure of one or more of its members.
 This behavior is a critical part of building reliable fault-tolerant systems.
 Raft is an algorithm that achieves just that.
-The goal is a modest one--implement Raft from scratch using nothing more than basic system programming libraries and your own wits.
+The goal is a modest one--implement Raft from scratch using nothing more than basic system programming libraries and your wits.
 It will not be an easy task.
-It may be the hardest small bit of networking code you'll ever have to write, test, and debug.
+It may be the hardest small bit of systems code you'll ever have to write, "test", and debug.
 However, you will learn a lot in the process.
 Are you up to the challenge?

 This course is for experienced programmers who want to deepen their knowledge of operating systems, concurrency, networks, and distributed systems.
 There are also strong elements of design, software architecture, and testing of complex systems.

 This is a project-based course that involves a significant amount of thinking, discussion, and planning.
 Each day starts with a short presentation and exercises related to facets of the project.
 However, 5-6 hours a day is spent working on the project.

 Implementing Raft is typically a multi-week project found in a graduate computer science course on Distributed Systems.
 You should be experienced working in your preferred programming language such as Python, C, Go, or Rust.
 Core concepts and small exercises are presented in Python.
 However, this is not a Python course--you may implement the project in any language that you wish.
 Some prior experience with network programming, systems programming, and concurrency is advisable although all of necessary concepts needed for the completion of the project are covered in the course.